-Thanks to the California Dream Act, AB 540 students at community colleges are now eligible to apply for privately-funded scholarships, the Board of Governors Fee Waiver (To waive enrollment fees beginning January 1, 2013), assistance from EOPS, CARE, or CalWorks (beginning January 1, 2013), and state aid such as Cal Grant and Chafee grant (For 2013-2014 academic year).
+Thanks to the California Dream Act, AB 540 students at community colleges are now eligible to apply for privately-funded scholarships, the Board of Governors Fee Waiver (to waive enrollment fees beginning January 1, 2013), assistance from EOPS, CARE, or CalWorks (beginning January 1, 2013), and state aid such as Cal Grant and Chafee grant.

 You are an AB 540 eligible student if you meet all of the following criteria: